HCEhlers/Case2_02582_MLComp/README.md

 # Case 2 in course 02582 Computational Data Analysis Spring 2022

-**Aim:** Determine whether clustering or decomposition methods are better at extracting relevant information such as age/race/gender in a format that a simple supervised model can understand.

-31/3:
-- Upload data
-- Setup GitHub Repo
-- Setup Messenger
--
-7/4:

-21/4:

-28/4

-Handin: 4/5
+**Aim:** Understand how well unsupervised decomposition methods are able to extract important information from images.